ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-subnets.md

 ## Sync with Subnet

-Before the node can be a Subnet Validator, the node needs to first sync with the Subnet.
+Before the nodes can be Subnet Validators, the nodes need to first sync with the Subnet.

 To have all nodes in cluster `clusterName` sync with Subnet `subnetName`, run: